Gratitude is like a muscle that can be exercised. It takes time to build.

 22. Mail a Card to Your Grandparents or Parents

-No one has been as instrumental to your formation then your family.
+No one has been as instrumental to your formation as your family.

-And whether or not you admit, how you date, and the relationships you have.
-Send a nice note to an older family member, and perhaps even ask for some wisdom and relationship advice!
+Send a nice note to an older family member, and perhaps even ask for some extra wisdom!

 23. Organize a Group Phone Call with Old Friends